AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

 \textbf{Interaction Exploration}.
-In parallel with sequence modeling, some researches~\cite{covington2016deep} introduce additional modules to support MLP.
-LR~\cite{cheng2016wide,luo2019autocross}, FM~\cite{guo2017deepfm,liu2020autofis}, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} are exploited to import explicit low-order or high-order feature interactions through shortcut connection, i.e., concatenating feature interactions to the last hidden layer of MLP, and then apply linear projection with learnable variables or all-ones vector to generate the prediction score jointly with MLP hidden layers.
-On the other hand, PNN~\cite{qu2016product,qu2018product} combines the feature interactions with raw embedding as the input of MLP, while FibiNet~\cite{huang2019fibinet} and NFM~\cite{he2017neural2} only apply interactions to MLP and integrate LR as shortcut.
-It is not hard to find that all these methods can be derived from AMER's search space.
-Concretely, all low-order and high-order feature interactions can be extracted from stage~2.
-Raw input embedding and the explored interactions are used by both wide component of shortcut connection and deep component of MLP, covering both interaction-combining strategies.
-Moreover, the wide connection is compressed by attention-like SE module and then processed by linear regression, which implicitly involves attention-based, regression-based and FM-based shortcut connections.
+In parallel with behavior modeling, some works resort to explore feature interactions in the DL-based recommendation models.
+LR~\cite{cheng2016wide,luo2019autocross}, FM~\cite{guo2017deepfm,liu2020autofis}, DCN~\cite{wang2017deep} and xDeepFM~\cite{lian2018xdeepfm} are exploited to import explicit low-order or high-order interactions through shortcut connections, i.e., concatenating interactions to the last hidden layer of MLP, and then apply linear projection with learnable variables or all-one vectors to generate the prediction scores jointly with the hidden layers.
+Other than the shortcut connection, FibiNet~\cite{huang2019fibinet} take interactions as the input of MLP, while PNN~\cite{qu2016product,qu2018product} further combines interactions with raw embeddings to induce more features in the network.
+It is not hard to find that all these methods can be derived from AMEIR's search space.
+Concretely, all low-order and high-order interactions can be extracted from the search subspace of interactions.
+Meanwhile, raw input embeddings and explored interactions are used by both shortcut connection and MLP, covering the existing interaction-combining strategies.
+Besides, the attentive SE connection could implicitly characterize attention-based, regression-based, and FM-based shortcut connections.

+\textbf{MLP Investigation}.
+The existing literature~\cite{covington2016deep,guo2017deepfm,zhou2018deep} mainly uses sub-optimal hand-crafted MLPs to aggregate features, where activation functions and hidden sizes are designed manually or by grid search.
+However, the search space of MLP is large and these hand-crafted MLP settings are always sub-optimal.
+AMEIR introduces a discrete yet flexible search space that covers most of the common MLP settings and finds the MLP settings through the reliable and learnable neural architecture search.

-Based on the above analysis, it can be inferred that AMER's search space could cover most of representative recommender systems.
-Therefore, AMER is able to perform as well as the previous methods in various scenarios, and could further derive better models when conducting sufficient training and exhaustive search.
-A more detailed comparison can be found in Appendix A.
+Based on the above analysis, it can be inferred that AMEIR's search space covers most of the representative recommendation models.
+Therefore, AMEIR can perform as good as these methods in various scenarios, and further derive better models when conducting sufficient training and exhaustive search.
+A more detailed comparison between AMEIR and the related works is given in Appendix~\ref{sec:app_A}.